 The ‘Waarderingskamer’, or ‘property assessment board’, monitors and assesses municipalities on their execution of the law ‘Wet Waardering onroerende Zaken’ and has given some attention to our cooperation with TOG Netherlands in the WOZ journal.
 In the WOZ journal, an extensive report can be found on how the municipality of Bergeijk uses the tool.
 Interested in this report?
 It can be found in the WOZ journal of September 2018 which is available here.

 Currently more than 10 municipalities used our data to value all real estate within their borders.
 From this we have learned valuable lessons to further improve the method.
-We have, for example, already fine-tuned the ‘tree filter’, to make sure more trees are removed.
+For example, we have already fine-tuned the ‘tree filter’, to make sure more trees are removed.
 By now we have also developed a method to generate point clouds using Deep Learning.
 This allows for a much larger coverage of the point cloud data (less gaps) when compared to Semi Global Matching.
 This means that less interpolation/interpretation is needed, which improves the reliability of the valuation even further.